On this page:

 Sustaining our organization through efficient and effective management

 This measure tracks our progress toward sustainable funding.
-The Sufficiency Ratio is calculated by considering our assets, divided by liabilities calculated on a going concern basis (this is an accounting basis that uses long-term assumptions).
+The Sufficiency Ratio is calculated by considering our assets, divided by liabilities calculated on a going concern basis (this is an actuarial valuation that uses long-term assumptions).

 A composite measure based on questions from our annual employee experience survey.